Hokulani In Kailua

 No analysis available

-All 20 current MLS listings show SEWER checked in association_fee_includes.
-Public remarks do not explicitly say “sewer included,” but the unanimous MLS data makes this a very high-confidence building feature.
+All 20 current MLS listings include SEWER in association_fee_includes, which is a high-confidence building-level feature.
+The public remarks do not explicitly mention sewer, but the unanimous MLS data makes this a very strong inclusion.

-All 20 current MLS listings show WATER included in association_fee_includes.
-Public remarks do not explicitly say “water included,” but the unanimous MLS pattern is strong and consistent across listings.
+All 20 current MLS listings include WATER in association_fee_includes, making this a high-confidence included fee item.
+No remarks explicitly state "water included," but the MLS unanimity is strong enough to trust.

 No analysis available